MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/camera-status-unhealthy.md

 ---
-title: The Room Camera status of a Teams Rooms device is Unhealthy
+title: The Camera status of a Teams Rooms device is Unhealthy
-description: Resolve the issue that causes the Room Camera signal of a Teams Rooms device to appear as Unhealthy. ms.reviewer: lamos ms.topic: troubleshooting ms.date: 8/29/2023
+description: Resolve the issue that causes the Room Camera, Default Room Camera, or Content Camera signals of a Teams Rooms device to appear as Unhealthy. ms.reviewer: lamos ms.topic: troubleshooting ms.date: 8/29/2023